perkelen/JS-timeLine/README.markdown

 ## Best practices

-Tips and tricks to best utilize TimelineJS
+Tips and tricks to best utilize this prog

   1. Keep it light - don’t get bogged down by text or other elements
   2. Pick stories that have a strong chronological narrative.
 It does not work well for stories that need to jump around in the timeline.